 Daniel Eisenberg's broad research goal is to improve understanding of how to invest effectively and efficiently in the mental health of young people.
-He has been director of the doctoral program in Health Services Organization and Policy (HSOP) since 2011.
-He joined the HMP faculty in 2004 after completing a BA and PhD in Economics at Stanford University and a postdoctoral traineeship in mental health services and policy research at UC-Berkeley.
+He directs the Healthy Minds Network, which focuses on mental health and service use in college populations.

 - Ph.D., Economics, Stanford University, 2002

 - B.A.
 (Honors and Distinction), Economics, Stanford University, 1997

 PI: Daniel Eisenberg

 Summary: Annual national survey of college students about mental health, help-seeking behavior, and related issues.